Mwiche96/OhMyGrid/docs/starter-kit.md

 1. Understanding JOSM layers.
 JOSM works with stacked layers, similar to Photoshop or GIS tools:
     * You’ll typically have an OSM data layer, imagery layers, and optionally GeoJSON or task layers.
     * You can switch between multiple satellite imagery sources (for instance, Esri, Mapbox) to use the clearest one for your area.
 1. Load your Satellite Imagery via `Imagery` and select `Bing aerial imagery` and `Esri World Imagery`.
 In the `Layers` window on the right hand side you can now `Show/hide` the different imagery by clicking on the eye.
 This is also where you will load additional data layers.
 Changing the order of the data and imagery allows you to combine and overlap the different data sources.
+Some countries, such as Japan, South Africa and Germany, have their own high-resolution imagery in JOSM.
+If you are mapping local imagery will automatically be visible under `Imagery`.

 ### **<div class="tools-header">2.
 Setup your Presets </div>**